 This tutorial is part of our WordPress installation step-by-step tutorials, where we show you how to install a WordPress site or blog with no coding skills required.

-Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name on another website) and view your web pages instead of getting a “this website can’t be reached” error message on their screens …
+Your domain name needs to be “hosted” somewhere.
+This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name in someone else’s website) and visit your website instead of seeing a “this website not found” screen …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) are made available online 24/7 to visitors worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain online 24/7 to users worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-Choosing a good and reliable hosting service, therefore, is vital to setting up your WordPress site.
+Choosing a reliable hosting service, therefore, is one of the most important steps in the process of setting up your WordPress site.

-Step 2: How To Set Up Webhosting For WordPress
+Step 2: Set Up Webhosting For Your WordPress Site

 The tutorials in this section cover the following: